 Lots of people have contributed to the frontend and the backend.
 Various people have also contributed Badge ideas, art and definitions.
 We hang out in

-#fedora-apps on freenode, we have a mailing list, and a wiki SIG page.
+#fedora-apps on libera, we have a mailing list, and a wiki SIG page.

 Can I submit new badge ideas and help build badges?